If you have checked your rights and are sure you are entitled to receive a payment

 and the passenger name/s.

 Resolver is a free and independent tool that can be used across several sectors including transport, energy and public services.
+Please note that not all airlines or airports accept complaints made through Resolver.
 You can use this service for:

 The guidance published by Which? explains:

 You can also enter your travel details into a flight delay compensation tool that creates a compensation claim letter for you to send to the airline.

 Travel businesses reminded to submit accurate ATOL applications before deadline: https://t.co/dWfdFR3ppq #ATOL #TravelIndustry

 Travel businesses reminded to submit accurate ATOL applications before deadline

 Scottish Schools warned to book ATOL protected trips, or parents could be out of pocket